Wealthfront vs. Acorns – Overview

 SoFi Invest also offers fee-free investment management, live financial advisors, and no minimums.

 Those with larger portfolios may also prefer a robo-advisor like Schwab Intelligent Portfolios, which comes with a hefty initial investment but offers a lot of live support both in person and online.

 Wealthfront vs. Acorns – Tax-Loss Harvesting

-Tax-loss harvesting is useful because it can save you hefty capital gains taxes.
-The process behind tax-loss harvesting is simple: the robo-advisor sells off some investments at a loss so as to lower your net gains.
+Tax-loss harvesting can save you from hefty capital gains taxes.
+The process behind tax-loss harvesting is simple: the robo-advisor sells off some investments at a loss so as to offset your net gains.
 When done correctly, this results in a lower tax bill for investors who have had rapid growth.

 Wealthfront vs. Acorns – Investments

-Winner: Wealthfront wins this one due to its greater variety of ETFs and bonds.
-Although, both Acorns and Wealthfront have a good range of investment options, including real estate,
+Winner: Wealthfront wins this one due to its greater variety of ETFs and bitcoin and ethereum funds.

 - US Total Stock Market

 - Foreign Stock – Developed Market